kersorianek/mon-portfolio/_posts/2018-12-31-how-install-python-on-windows.md

 You can always type python name_of_file.py at any point during the course.
 This will run code from a file named **name_of_file.py.**

 # Python Code Editor

-The best approach is to use an actual code editor.
-Some people prefer an Integrated Development Environment (IDE), but a far simpler code editor is much better for learning purposes.
+The best way is to use a real code editor.
+Some people prefer an integrated development environment (IDE), but a much simpler code editor is better for learning purposes.

-Why?
-When you are learning something new you want to peel off as many layers of complexity as possible.
+why?
+When learning something new, you want to peel off as many layers of complexity as possible.
 Simplify things.
-By adding a complex IDE into the mix, which you will have to learn how to operate, you are just adding more and more layers, making the task - learning Python - even more difficult.
+Adding a complex IDE to the mix that you have to learn to use just adds more layers and makes the Python learning task even more difficult.

 # Picking Up The Best Python IDE

-A Python program, in its basic form, is simply lines of text (code) saved in a file with a .py file extension.
-Python code can be written in something as basic as Notepad - but there’s no reason to put yourself through such an ordeal since there are much better options available.
-At it’s core, a code editor should provide a number of features that help a programmer create programs (Python scripts and modules, in our case).
-In most cases, code editors allow the user to customize the program itself, to suit your needs and style.
+A Python program, in its basic form, is a simple line of text (code) stored in a file with the .py file extension.
+Python code can be written in something as simple as Notepad, but there are far better options out there, so there's no reason to go through such an ordeal.
+Basically, a code editor should provide a set of features that help programmers create programs (in this case, Python scripts and modules).
+In most cases, code editors allow users to customize programs to suit their own needs and style.

 # What should you look for in a code editor?
 - Ease of use